MohamedSaidSallam/Wuzzuf-IT-Jobs-Visualization/README.md

   -e END_INDEX, --end-index END_INDEX
                         Start index in links JSON to start getting job info (Exclusive) -c, --skip-create-csv
-                        Create CSV files combining data from Job JSONs (default: False) -f, --skip-get-jobs-info
+                        skip creating CSV files combining data from Job JSONs (default: False) -f, --skip-get-jobs-info
-                        Create JSON files for each job (or jobs within the start and end index if specified) in links JSON file (default: False)
+                        skip creating JSON files for each job (or jobs within the start and end index if specified) in links JSON file (default: False)
+  -a, --skip-archive    Skip creating an archive for the output and deleting the current output (default: False)

 https://github.com/TheDigitalPhoenixX/Wuzzuf-IT-Jobs-Visualization
 ```